-If a 20-inch thick subbase layer of crusher-run limestone (AB-3) or rock dust is used, as recommended, a modulus of subgrade reaction of 150 pci may be assumed for reinforcement and thickness design to support surface loads.
+If a 24-inch-thick subbase layer of crusher-run limestone (AB-3) or rock dust is used, as recommended, a modulus of subgrade reaction of 150 pounds per cubic inch (pci) may be assumed for reinforcement and thickness design to support surface loads.
 If a higher modulus of subgrade reaction were desired, we would be pleased to work with the project's structural engineer to develop recommendations for alternate bases and/or subbases to achieve a higher modulus of subgrade reaction.